abqjln/gymlink/README.md

 This code was enabled by the excellent C library bluez_inc from @weliem ([bluez_inc](https://github.com/weliem/bluez_inc)), which provides a C library to abstract from the dBus-based ([bluez](https://github.com/bluez/bluez))

-I found other clues scattered around the not-well-documented world of BLE fitness included the Pelomon project [https://github.com/ihaque/pelomon](url).
+I found other clues scattered around the not-well-documented world of BLE fitness including the Pelomon project [https://github.com/ihaque/pelomon](url).

 As will become evident, I have little experience using GitHub, and @weliem in particular has been quite kind in correcting errors.
 The best evidence of usefulness is continuing critiques and corrections; please let me know if anything could be corrected or improved.